 If you are browsing ideas for the small loft conversion.
 Like a small children’s bedroom, a home office.
 Even a children’s TV room or teen crash pad, first work out if your small loft is even big enough to convert.
 Lofts that have 2.3m of minimum head height are often seen as suitable to convert.

 This decision may also get affected by obstacles such as chimneys or water tanks, as well as the roof pitch.
 Do not throw away your hopes of conversion if the roof space is less than 2.3 m, as there are other options available.
 Replacing or replacing parts of a roof.
-This allows the necessary headspace to be gained.
+This allows the necessary head space to be gained.
 This adds to the cost, but, it requires permission to plan, as opposed to a simpler conversion.

 b) Select Design Ideas that Adopt to its Proportions:

 If your loft conversion is on the smaller side.
 Or you opt for a few small rooms as opposed to a large one.
-Take advantage of the natural cosy atmosphere offered by the smaller rooms.
+Take advantage of the natural cost atmosphere offered by the smaller rooms.

 Although choosing a light-colored scheme like white.
 It has the power to make a room feel bigger and brighter, it needs to balance out so it doesn’t sound too clinical.